cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_1.rst

 | Usage: Traveling can be a hassle.
 | Definition: deliberate harassment.
 |
-| hierarchy
-| hierarchical
-| Definition: an arrangement or classification of things according to relative | importance or inclusiveness.
-| Usage: She is quite high up in the management hierarchy.
-|
-| hierarch
-| Definition: a chief priest, archbishop, or other leader.
-|
 | intricate
 | intricacy
 | Definition: very complicated or detailed.